seanjaw/device_maintenance/README.md

 # Model

-### Oversampling Problem
+### Bias In Data

-- We will choose to oversample because there are not enough data to train the model.
-We have to be careful to split the dataset first and then oversample because.
+In our dataset, the majority of the results is not failure.
+We will choose to oversample because there are not enough data to train the model.
+We have to be careful to split the dataset first and then oversample because we do not want to duplicate observations from the train set into the test set.
+In addition, the observations are synthetic, which should be used for training, but are actually not the real results.
+If allowed, the model will overlearn and provide

 ### ROC Curve